 Steve Martin’s stand-up act combined equal measures of the stupid and the cerebral; he turned dropping your pants into a philosophical statement.
 By 1979, his remarkable on-stage success had gained him enough clout to write and star in his own film.
-That movie, The Jerk, is an often hilarious series of vignettes that expand on Martin’s post-modern stand-up routines while harking back to Paramount’s silly/surreal screwball comedies of the early 30’s.
+Directed by his old friend Carl Reiner, The Jerk, is an often hilarious series of vignettes that expand on Martin’s post-modern stand-up routines while harking back to Paramount’s silly/surreal screwball comedies of the early 30’s.
 Produced for a lowly 4 million dollars, the film cleaned up at the box office earning over 73 million by year’s end.

 About Larry Karaszewski